magma-labs/nagual/README.md

 * Use the following command: `nagual catalog`
 * A `data/catalog.xml` file will be generated.

+## Custom attributes

+If a new column is added with a header that is not recognized as a product field, then a new custom attribute will be generated for the products that contain a value for that column.

+Example if column `season` and a product contains `winter` value, then a product custom attribute with id "season" will be generated for that product.

 ## Variations

 To generate a new variation for products in the catalog a column needs to be